duckietown/gym-duckietown/README.md

 ### Actions

-The Duckiebot is a differential drive robot.
+The simulator uses continuous actions by default.
 Actions passed to the `step()` function should be numpy arrays containining two numbers between -1 and 1.
-These two numbers correspond to velocities for the left and right wheel motors of the robot, respectively.
-There is also a [Gym wrapper class](https://github.com/duckietown/gym-duckietown/blob/master/gym_duckietown/wrappers.py#L42) named `DiscreteWrapper` which allows you to use discrete actions (turn left, move forward, turn right) instead of continuous actions if you prefer.
+These two numbers correspond to forward velocity, and a steering angle, respectively.
+A positive velocity makes the robot go forward, and a positive steering angle makes the robot turn left.
+There is also a [Gym wrapper class](https://github.com/duckietown/gym-duckietown/blob/master/gym_duckietown/wrappers.py) named `DiscreteWrapper` which allows you to use discrete actions (turn left, move forward, turn right) instead of continuous actions if you prefer.

 ### Reward Function